-(a) Application Threshold Requirements

-In addition to requirements detailed in Sections 102 through 105, to be eligible for AHSC Program funding, an application shall demonstrate to the Department all the following:

-- (1) The proposed Project will achieve a reduction in GHG emissions through fewer vehicle miles travelled (VMT), pursuant to the most recent AHSC Program Quantification Methodology, available on the California Air Resources Board's Climate Change Investments (CCI) Quantification, Benefits and Reporting Materials webpage, This must be evidenced by a completed GHG Benefits Calculator tool, described in the AHSC Application, displaying VMT and GHG reductions for each Project component. - (2) The proposed Project supports the implementation of the applicable Sustainable Community Strategy (SCS), as confirmed by the Metropolitan Planning Organization (MPO), or similar sustainable planning document in non-MPO regions, as required by Public Resources code section 75210 et seq.
-The application must be consistent with activities or strategies identified in the regional SCS, or similar planning document that demonstrate a per capita reduction in VMT and GHG. - (3) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - (4) All proposed Affordable Housing Developments must provide free transit passes, reloadable transit cards, or discounted passes priced at no more than half of retail cost.
-At least one (1) pass or card shall be made available for each Restricted Unit for at least 3 years.
-The card or pass should have a minimum value of 40 average commute length rides a month as determined by the transit agency.
+- (a) Application Threshold Requirements: In addition to requirements detailed in Sections 102 through 105, to be eligible for AHSC Program funding, an application shall demonstrate to the Department all the following: - (1) The proposed Project will achieve a reduction in GHG emissions through fewer vehicle miles travelled (VMT), pursuant to the most recent AHSC Program Quantification Methodology, available on the California Air Resources Board's Climate Change Investments (CCI) Quantification, Benefits and Reporting Materials webpage.
+This must be evidenced by a completed GHG Benefits Calculator tool, described in the AHSC Application, displaying VMT and GHG reductions for each Project component. - (2) The proposed Project supports the implementation of the applicable Sustainable Community Strategy (SCS), as confirmed by the Metropolitan Planning Organization (MPO), or equivalent sustainable planning document in non-MPO regions, as required by Public Resources code section 75210 et seq.
+The application must be consistent with activities or strategies identified in the regional SCS, or similar planning document that demonstrate a per capita reduction in VMT and GHG. - (3) The proposed Project must be consistent with the State Planning Priorities established pursuant to Section 65041.1 of the Government Code. - (4) All proposed Affordable Housing Developments located in a jurisdiction that has fare-based transit must provide at least one (1) transit pass or card to each Restricted Unit for at least 3 years.
+If the transit agency does not provide passes with unlimited rides, the card or pass should have a minimum value of 40 average commute length rides a month as determined by the transit agency.
 These passes or cards may be paid for with AHSC funding pursuant to Section 103(b)(2). - (5) Applicants of all proposed rental Affordable Housing Developments must certify that the development will be smoke free and demonstrate compliance by submitting a draft of the development's Smoke Free Housing lease addendum. - (6) The AHSC-funded components of the Project must: - (A) Incorporate more than one Urban Greening feature with dedicated maintenance for at least two years.
 The grantee is ultimately responsible for the maintenance of the Urban Greening features in the Project, even if municipal ordinance assigns responsibility for their maintenance to adjacent property owners.
-Applicants must propose at least \$200,000 in reasonable direct Urban Greening costs. - (B) Include adequate lighting in accordance with local, state, and federal design standards and requirements for all publicly accessible components
+Applicants must propose at least \$200,000 in reasonable direct Urban Greening costs. - (B) Include adequate lighting in accordance with local, state, and federal design standards and requirements for all publicly accessible components of the Project including active transportation routes and transit stations or stops. - (7) Completion and approval or adoption of all necessary environmental clearances including those required under the California Environmental Quality Act (CEQA) and if applicable, the National Environmental Policy Act (NEPA).
+All applicable time periods for filing appeals or lawsuits have lapsed within 30 days after the application due date with lawsuits or appeals resolved.
+Proof of NEPA clearance is shown through an Authority to Use Grant Funds document.